 In the context of the unweighted MaxCut problem, QAOA constructs a Hamiltonian that encodes graph connectivity, with each term corresponding to an edge that signifies whether adjacent vertices belong to the same partition.
-Recent research has focused on enhancing the efficiency of QAOA, addressing the algorithm’s computational demands and improving performance on large-scale instances\cite{adapt-qaoa, shortcut-qaoa, qaoa2, fermionic-qaoa, scale-qaoa, mfoa, warm-qaoa, greedy-qaoa}.
+Recent research has focused on enhancing the efficiency of QAOA, addressing the algorithm's computational demands and improving performance on large-scale instances~\cite{adapt-qaoa, shortcut-qaoa, qaoa2, fermionic-qaoa, scale-qaoa, mfoa, warm-qaoa, greedy-qaoa}.
 A primary bottleneck in QAOA lies in optimizing gate parameters, which scales significantly with the number of qubits even at minimal circuit depths (e.g., single Trotterized layer).
-Consequently, leveraging graph symmetries, especially automorphisms\cite{classic-sym, obstacle-sym, quantum-sym, small-sym, error-sym}, has emerged as a promising strategy.
+Consequently, leveraging graph symmetries, especially automorphisms~\cite{classic-sym, obstacle-sym, quantum-sym, small-sym, error-sym}, has emerged as a promising strategy.
 Automorphisms are bijective mappings that preserve graph structure, enable the identification of equivalence classes among graph edges, thus reducing redundancy within the solution space.
-For instance, \cite{exploit-qaoa} explores an automorphism-based simplification that calculates optimal gate parameters via the Reverse Causal Cone (RCC).
-This method identifies edge equivalence classes based on automorphism group generators $Aut(G)$, and computes the ground-state energy classically using tensor-netwroks for each of the RCC subgraph associated with a representative edge from each equivalence class.
-Automorphisms are computed using the highly efficient Nauty (No Automorphisms, Yes?) package, developed by McKay and Piperno\cite{nauty}, which is widely used for automorphism computations in complex graph structures.
-Building on these principles, we propose an Automorphism-Assisted QAOA (AA-QAOA) that integrates automorphism-based simplifications directly into the QAOA framework.
-Unlike traditional methods that rely on tensor-network techniques, AA-QAOA streamlines the process by substituting redundant terms in the problem Hamiltonian with representative edges from each equivalence class and directly optimizing gate parameters for a single-layer Trotterized circuit.
-This approach eliminates the need for tensor-based computations for each RCC subgraph, yielding substantial computational savings.
-By reducing dependencies on circuit depth, measurement overhead, and memory, AA-QAOA offers marked improvements in efficiency.
+For instance,~\cite{exploit-qaoa} explores an automorphism-based simplification that calculates optimal gate parameters via the Reverse Causal Cone (RCC).
+This method identifies edge equivalence classes based on automorphism group generators $Aut(G)$, and computes the ground-state energy classically using tensor-networks for each of the RCC subgraph associated with a representative edge from each equivalence class.
+Automorphisms are computed using the highly efficient Nauty (No Automorphisms, Yes?) package, developed by McKay and Piperno~\cite{nauty}, which is widely used in complex graph structures.